-Such scaffolds may include adaptable or stimuli responsive materials, hierarchical structures to allow 3D cell in-grow, structural or topographic modification to direct specific cells morphology or functionalities.
+Such biomaterials may include functionalised, adaptable or stimuli responsive materials, hierarchical structures to allow 3D cell in-growth, structural or topographic modification to direct specific cells morphology or functionalities.
+Such biomaterials with desired properties can be designed by in silico techniques.

-Proposals must address one or more of the following:
+Proposals should at least address one of the following:

-- Mechanical properties of the scaffold when relevant for the foreseen application. - Understanding interactions between scaffolds and biological hosts with specific focus on hierarchical structures and stimuli responsive materials. - Aspects such as biodegradation, immunogenicity and sterilisation. - The use of renewable sources or sustainable chemistry in the synthesis of scaffolds.
+- Mechanical properties of the biomaterials when relevant for the foreseen application. - Understanding interactions between biomaterials and biological hosts with specific focus on immuno-modulatory materials. - · Aspects such as biodegradation and immunogenicity.